-The Company has obtained two leases amounting to Rs.8 Mn for the purpose of purchase two Outlander Jeeps for traveling purpose on 25th January 2018.
-The Company has obtained a leases amounting to Rs.3 Mn for the purpose of purchase a bus.
+The Company has obtained two leases amounting to Rs.8 Mn for the purpose of purchase two Outlander Jeeps for traveling purpose on 25th January 2018 and this lease fully setteled during the year.
+The Company has obtained a leases amounting to Rs.3 Mn for the purpose of purchase a bus on 24th February 2020.
 The lease is payable in 48 Monthly installments.